cmu-sei/iides/examples/example1.md

 - **`Id`**:
  incident--ef88113a-27a0-4a56-8f70-e8a5fd4541e6
 - **`Cia effect`**:
-   - Confidentiality (*C*) &mdash; The protection of information from unauthorized access or disclosure.
+   - Confidentiality (*C*) &mdash; The protection of information from unauthorized access or disclosure
 - **`Incident type`**:
-   - Espionage (*E*) &mdash; The covert or illicit practice of spying on a foreign government, organization, entity, or person to obtain confidential information for military, political, strategic, or financial advantage.
+   - Espionage (*E*) &mdash; The covert or illicit practice of spying on a foreign government, organization, entity, or person to obtain confidential information for military, political, strategic, or financial advantage
 - **`Incident subtype`**:
-   - Government (*E.2*) &mdash; Covert intelligence-gathering activities to obtain government or military secrets for the benefit of another government to obtain political or military advantage.
+   - Government (*E.2*) &mdash; Covert intelligence-gathering activities to obtain government or military secrets for the benefit of another government to obtain political or military advantage
 - **`Outcome`**:
-   - Data Deleted (*DD*) &mdash; Data was deleted from the victim organization's systems.
+   - Data Deleted (*DD*) &mdash; Data was deleted from the victim organization's systems
-  - Monetary Losses (*ML*) &mdash; Indirect loss of money through damage, detriment, or suffering related to the incident.
+  - Monetary Losses (*ML*) &mdash; Indirect loss of money through damage, detriment, or suffering related to the incident
-  - Safety Impact (*SI*) &mdash; There was an impact, or potential for impact to safety, as a result of the incident.
+  - Safety Impact (*SI*) &mdash; There was an impact or potential for impact to safety as a result of the incident
-  - Data Read (*DR*) &mdash; Organizational data was read by the insider.
+  - Data Read (*DR*) &mdash; Organizational data was read by the insider
-  - Data Stolen (*DS*) &mdash; Any organizational information or assets that are stolen.
+  - Data Stolen (*DS*) &mdash; Any organizational information or assets that are stolen
 - **`Status`**:
- Closed (*C*) &mdash; All investigations and legal proceedings are closed.
+ Closed (*C*) &mdash; All investigations and legal proceedings are closed
 - **`Summary`**:
  Joshua Adam Schulte, a former CIA software engineer, leaked classified CIA documents known as Vault 7 to WikiLeaks.
 These documents detailed the CIA's hacking tools and techniques, causing severe damage to U.S. national security, exposing CIA operations and personnel, and costing the agency hundreds of millions of dollars.
 Schulte was charged with espionage, unauthorized access to computer systems, and other related crimes.
 He was convicted and sentenced to 40 years in prison.
 - **`Brief summary`**: